 Brigadier L G Hinchliffe MBE 1983

-"The creation of the Army Pay Department (APD), the Army Pay Corps (APC) and their later amalgamation into the Royal Army Pay Corps (APC) introduced the expertise to record, audit and approve expenditure in Fixed Centre Pay Offices , however it took the experiences of two world wars and a number of lesser conflicts before such expertise was embedded fully at Regimental level!!
+"The creation of the Army Pay Department (APD), the Army Pay Corps (APC) and their later amalgamation into the Royal Army Pay Corps (RAPC) introduced the expertise to record, audit and approve expenditure in Fixed Centre Pay Offices , however it took the experiences of two world wars and a number of lesser conflicts before such expertise was embedded fully at Regimental level!!
 The success and eventual demise of the Royal Army Pay Corps was driven by its Professionalism; Flexibility; Development and Acceptance of Automated Systems; and finally, as in the past, by the Government's desire to control the Defence Budget Expenditure!"